sidramesh2018/calc/README.md

 * `EMAIL_URL` is the URL for the service to use when sending email, as per the [dj-email-url schema][].
 When `DEBUG` is true, this defaults to `console:`.
+If it is set to `dummy:` then no emails will be sent and messages about email notifications will not be shown to users.
   The setting can easily be manually tested via the `manage.py sendtestemail` command.

 * `SYSTEM_EMAIL_ADDRESS` is the email from-address to use in all system generated emails.
 When `DEBUG` is true, this defaults to `dev@localhost`.